Halfnelson Demo Album

 The Factory (2:32)

-Whether it was consciously or unconsciously, Halfnelson has captured the spirit of the late psychedelic Sixties perfectly with the recording of this demo.
-It includes both chaos and harmony (Vietnam vs Flower Power), conventional and renewing sounds (influences by the above-mentioned bands vs Ron's refreshing piano techniques (mind you; not the organ)) and Russell's theatrical approach), And then there's the lyrics, which already hesitatingly indicate the true genius of Ron Mael that would clearly come out after his career as a composer/musician finally started properly.
+Whether it was on purpose or unconsciously, Halfnelson has captured the spirit of the late psychedelic Sixties perfectly with the recording of this demo.
+It includes both chaos and harmony (Vietnam vs Flower Power), conventional and renewing sounds (influences by the above-mentioned bands vs Ron's refreshing piano techniques (mind you; not the organ)) and Russell's theatrical approach), And then there's the lyrics, which already hesitatingly indicate the true genius of Ron Mael that would clearly come out after his career as a composer/musician finally took off properly.

 For real Sparks collectors, this album is indispensable.
 If you're not too fond of any pre-Moroder recordings, you shouldn't bother.
-How and when this album has ever been rediscovered, I do not know.
-I just would like to thank whoever made it possible to enable us to listen to it nowadays, including the musicians obviously as for me, it has been and still is a walk on memory lane of a memory I never even was a part of.
+Why and by whom this album was brought under the attention of my English friend, I do not know.
+I just would like to thank whoever made it possible to enable us to listen to it nowadays, including the musicians obviously, as for me, it has been and still is a walk on memory lane of a memory I never even was a part of.